duketopceo/Dixi/AI_to_Khan.md

 The application is ready to use!
 You can open the frontend and start making AI queries.
 The system will automatically include gesture context when you're doing hand gestures, and responses can stream in for a better experience.

 I've also created a `.cursorrules` file with instructions for the AI copilot, so future changes should be more consistent with the project architecture.

+The Python test script (`system_test.py`) is ready to run once Python is installed.
+It will check camera access, MediaPipe setup, and verify all services are reachable.
+The PowerShell wrapper (`run_system_test.ps1`) makes it easier to run by automatically finding Python.

 Everything should be working smoothly now.
 Let me know if you run into any issues!